GiftedMamba/last-stand/.junie/guidelines.md

 ALL SCRIPTS SHOULD BE INSIDE ASSETS/GAME/CODEBASE folder.
 DO NOT BUILD SOLUTION INSIDE RIDER
+IMPORTANT: ALL SERVICES SHOULD BE INJECTED VIA VCONTAINER THROUGH METHOD WITH INJECT ATTRIBUTE, NOT RESOLVED INSIDE CLASSES!!!

 Use assembly definitions for scripts to speed up compilation.
 At least core, gameplay and UI.

 ## 1. Build and Configuration